Special Educational Needs and Disabilities

 - Verbal feedback from the teacher, parent and pupil.

-- Children may move off the SEN register when they have made sufficient progress and are in line with the national/ age related levels.
+- Children may move off the SEND register when they have made sufficient progress and are in line with age related expectations.

 How are parents / carers and children currently involved?
 How can I get involved and who can I contact for further information?